< Truth / Justice / Patient Safety >

 It is not exclusively about trust.

-However, at the very least, our systems must be able to address issues of trust.
-When our feedback structures are such that they do not address even unfriendly practices, of what use can they be with regard to subtler issues?
-At the bare minimum in those cases we must be able to arrive at truth and proceed to justice.
+But without trust, what good are any of the systems?
+At the very least, our systems must be able to address issues of trust.
+When our feedback structures are such that they do not address even unfriendly practices, of what use can they be with regard to subtler issues (according to the statistics, almost none)?
+At the bare minimum we must be able to arrive at truth and proceed to justice.

 The Institute of Medicine defines patient safety as freedom from accidental injury.
 Apparently when patients are injured on purpose they still are safe.
 The Agency for Healthcare Research & Quality, in its Five Steps to Safer Health Care, mentions only steps that might help if the caregivers involved are competent, interested, honest and unconcerned about how the careers of their colleagues and their own careers and reputations might be effected.